torvalds/linux/Documentation/filesystems/nfs/client-identifier.rst

 "co_ownerid" string uniqueness and persistence is critical in this case.

-When a Kerberos keytab is present on a Linux NFS client, the client attempts to use one of the principals in that keytab when identifying itself to servers.
+When a Kerberos keytab is present on a GNU/Linux NFS client, the client attempts to use one of the principals in that keytab when identifying itself to servers.
 The "sec=" mount option does not control this behavior.
 Alternately, a single-user client with a